ron-kemker/OpenAnnotation/README.md

     - Import directories
     - Compile into executable
     - Drop down menu for classes contains color reference
-    - Better inital class color support (random?)
     - Install file
+    - Prompt if you really want to delete the class

 Long-Term functionality should include:
     - Network labeling capability